+Clause 61(1)(k)

-- (k) the demolition of any building or structure not mentioned in paragraph (e) unless the demolition is - (i) located in a place that is entered in the Register of Heritage Place under the Heritage of Western Australia Act 1990; or - (ii) the subject of an order under the Heritage of Western Australia Act 1990 Part 6; or - (iii) included on a heritage list prepared in accordance with this Scheme; or - (iv) located within an area designated under this Scheme as a heritage area; or - (v) the subject of a heritage agreement entered into under the Heritage of Western Australia Act 1990 section 29; - (I) the signage and advertisements contained in Schedule 5 of this Scheme; - (m) the erection of a boundary fence in a zone where no residential density code applies to land on either side of the boundary, except where the boundary fence is - (i) located in the street setback area of the lot; or - (ii) within the Residential and Stables zone, located within the street setback; and exceeds 1.8 metres in height or is not visually permeable above 1.2 metres above natural ground level. - (n) the erection of a patio or pergola on the same lot as a single house, a grouped or a multiple dwelling, whether or not the patio or pergola satisfies the deemed-to-comply requirements of the Residential Design Codes; except where the patio or pergola is located within the primary street setback area of the lot. - (o) the erection of a carport associated with a single house, grouped or multiple dwelling, provided that: - (i) the carport is located no closer than 2.0 metres from the primary street boundary; or - (ii) the pitch and colour of the roof of the carport matches that of the dwelling to which it relates. - (p) the carrying out of works urgently necessary for public safety, the safety or security of plant or equipment, or the maintenance of essential services. - (q) small scale receiving and transmission equipment that meets the following criteria- - (i) satellite dishes that are not visible from the public realm, are located behind the front setback, do not exceed a maximum diameter of 1.0 metre; and that do not project above the ridge line of a building located in the same property.
+The demolition of any building or structure not included in subclause (1)(e) unless the demolition is-

+- (i) located in a place that is entered in the Register of Heritage Places under the Heritage of Western Australia Act 1990; or - (ii) the subject of an order under the Heritage of Western Australia Act 1990 Part 6; or - (iii) included on a heritage list prepared in accordance with this Scheme; or - (iv) located within an area designated under this Scheme as a heritage area; or - (v) the subject of a heritage agreement entered into under the Heritage of Western Australia Act 1990 section 29;

+Clause 61(1)(I)

+The signage and advertisements contained in Schedule 4 of this Scheme;

+Clause 61(1)(m)

+The erection of a boundary fence in a zone where no residential density code applies to land on either side of the boundary, except where the boundary fence is -

+- (i) located in the street setback area of the lot; or - (ii) within the Residential and Stables zone, located within the street setback; and exceeds 1.8 metres in height or is not visually permeable above 1.2 metres above natural ground level.

+Clause 61(1)(n)

+The erection of a patio or pergola on the same lot as a single house, a grouped or a multiple dwelling, whether or not the patio or pergola satisfies the deemed-to-comply requirements of the Residential Design Codes; except where the patio or pergola is located within the primary street setback area of the lot.

+Clause 61(1)(o)

+The erection of a carport associated with a single house, grouped or multiple dwelling, provided that:

+- (i) the carport is located no closer than 2.0 metres from the primary street boundary; and - (ii) the pitch and colour of the roof of the carport matches that of the dwelling to which it relates.

+Clause 61(1)(p)

+The carrying out of works urgently necessary for public safety, the safety or security of plant or equipment, or the maintenance of essential services.

+Clause 61(1)(q)

+Small scale receiving and transmission equipment that meets the following criteria -

+- (i) satellite dishes that are not visible from the public realm, are located behind the front setback, do not exceed a maximum diameter of 1.0 metre; and that do not project above the ridge line of a building located in the same property; - (ii) microwaves antennas and aerials that do not exceed a maximum width or diameter of 500mm; and do not project more than 3.0 metres above the ridge line of a building located in the same property.

+Clause 61(1)(r)

-- (ii) microwaves antennas and aerials that do not exceed a maximum width or diameter of 500mm; and do not project more than 3.0 metres above the ridge line of a building located in the same property. - (r) the installation of security shutters and grills on non-residential buildings provided that - (i) the shutters or grills are visually permeable to a minimum of 50% when viewed from the public realm; - (ii) the shutters or grills are compatible with colours and materials of existing development on the lot; - (iii) the shutter box is fixed internally; - (s) the erection of a cubby house on the same lot as a single house or grouped dwelling provided that - (i) the maximum wall height is not more than 1.6 metres above natural ground level; - (ii) the maximum floor area is not greater than 9 square metres; and - (iii) the floor is not more than 600mm above natural ground level.
+The installation of security shutters and grills on non-residential buildings provided that -

+- (i) the shutters or grills are visually permeable to a minimum of 50% when viewed from the public realm; - the shutters or grills are compatible with colours and materials of existing development on the lot; - (iii) the shutter box is fixed internally.

+Clause 61(1)(s)

+The erection of a cubby house on the same lot as a single house or grouped dwelling provided that $-\$

+- the maximum wall height is not greater than 1.6 metres above natural ground level; - (ii) the maximum floor area is not greater than 9 square metres; - (iii) the floor is not more than 600mm above natural ground level.